The Goals & Settings page in Adobe Target is where you enter information about the goals of your Multivariate Test (MVT) activities.

 The following settings are available:

-Analytics for Target requires a tracking server to report results correctly.
-A default tracking server will appear in the Tracking Server field.
-If you use more than one tracking server, you should check to ensure you include the correct tracking server in this field.
+Analytics for Target (A4T) requires a tracking server to report results correctly.
+A default tracking server displays in the Tracking Server field.
+If you use more than one tracking server, ensure that you include the correct tracking server in this field.
 See Using an Analytics Tracking Server for more information.

 If a reporting solution is specified in your account settings, the specified solution is used and this setting is not visible.

-You cannot change your reporting source after the activity goes live in order to keep reports consistent.
+You cannot change your reporting source after the activity goes live to keep reports consistent.

 Select the action taken by a visitor to achieve the goal.
 For example, choose a Conversion metric, then set the parameters that determine when success is achieved.